 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate in Astronomy and Planetary Science.
+On successfully completing this course, we’ll award you our Certificate in Astronomy and Planetary Science.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements to study this qualification.
 However, this module starts at OU level 2 – it’s essential you have adequate study skills, such as gained from OU level 1 study or equivalent, before you start.
 Having studied physics and maths to A-level standard and/or Physics and space (SM123) would significantly improve your readiness to start this certificate.